reshetov/merchandising_store/README.md

 ### Description

 Test merchandising store implementation.
-Includes two models **Product** and **Discount** and also small REST API to interact with application.
+Includes model **Product**, **Discount** services and also small REST API to interact with application.

 ### Required